lingtalfi/Light_PlanetInstaller/doc/api/Ling/Light_PlanetInstaller/CliTools/Command/LightPlanetInstallerBaseCommand/checkInsideAppDir.md

-LightPlanetInstallerBaseCommand::checkInsideAppDir — Returns whether the current dir is correct universe application (i.e.
+LightPlanetInstallerBaseCommand::checkInsideAppDir — Returns whether the current working directory is a correct universe application (i.e.